-The Sappington House Foundation, a 501(c)(3) non-profit, is responsible for restoring and preserving the historic treasure, the Thomas Sappington House Museum.
+The Sappington House Foundation, a 501(c)(3) non-profit, is responsible for restoring and preserving two historic architectures, the Thomas Sappington House Museum and the 1816 Joseph Sappington Log House.

 Laying the foundation

 In 1808 during the presidency of Thomas Jefferson, Thomas Sappington built this exquisite home, now a house museum, for his bride, Mary Ann Kinkead.
-Constructed with the help of enslaved labor, the house was erected with sun-dried bricks made on-site.
+The house was erected with sun-dried bricks made on-site.
 Wooden pegs were used to secure the frame of the building constructed on a limestone foundation.
 The house almost unchanged was lived in until the late 1950s.
 The initial restoration began in 1963, and the house opened for public tours in 1966.

 Restoration continues.
 Overall the structure is stable, but some bricks must be replaced due to rainwater infiltration through the porous, exterior brick walls.
-To mitigate this problem, historically accurate gutters will be installed as part of a major grant funding from National Society of the Daughters of the American Revolution.
-In addition, roof eaves and the foundation drainage systems will be upgraded.
-Ongoing restoration and repairs are expensive; however we agree that preserving Historic Sappington House (HSH) for generations to come is well worth the cost.
+To mitigate this problem, historically accurate gutters were installed as part of a major grant funding from National Society of the Daughters of the American Revolution.
+In addition, roof eaves and the foundation drainage systems were upgraded.
+Ongoing restoration and repairs are expensive; however we agree that preserving the Thomas Sappington House for generations to come is well worth the cost.

 A way for you to invest in the future is by joining our Brick-by-Brick fundraising campaign to replace the aging brickwork of the garden pathways.
-Click here for a brick form to download and complete with your personal message to be engraved as a lasting testament of your commitment to keep history alive at HSH.
+Click herefor a brick form to download and complete with your personal message to be engraved as a lasting testament of your commitment to keep history alive.

 Charting the course